Rihanna Reportedly Blasts Drake & Jennifer Lopez: ‘She’s Just Glad It’s Not Her Falling For This BS,’ Source Claims

 “Rihanna is just glad it’s not her falling for this BS.
 Better [Jennifer] than her,” a source revealed of Rihanna’s latest slam amid reported Jennifer and Drake are dating, adding that Rihanna has supposedly been telling friends that “the only thing Drake’s ever been good at is talking a good game and never following through.”

-Rihanna has not yet confirmed the reports, though Hollywood Life claimed just days ago that the singer is now looking for new love after hearing of Lopez and Drake apparently dating, claiming that Rihanna slammed her ex, who she split with back in October, as a “f*** boy” amid her alleged feud with the twosome.
+Rihanna has not yet confirmed the reports, though Hollywood Life claimed just days ago that the singer is now looking for new love after hearing of Lopez and Drake apparently dating, claiming that Rihanna slammed her ex, whom she split with back in October, as a “f*** boy” amid her alleged feud with the twosome.

 An insider revealed that Rihanna vowed never to start dating Drake again should his and Jennifer’s reported new romance not work out, claiming that she’s been telling friends she’s never going to fall for the rapper’s charms again, despite the twosome being on and off for several years prior to their latest split in 2016.